 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is Internal Family Systems therapy.
 Internal Family Systems (IFS) therapy is a type of psychotherapeutic approach that's based on the idea that the mind is naturally multiple, and we all have a system of parts.
 It's often used… Continue reading What Is… Internal Family Systems Therapy

 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week's term is self-verification theory.
 Self-verification theory comes from social psychology, and it says that we want other people to see us the way we see ourselves.
 That might seem self-obvious, but what's interesting is that this applies even when… Continue reading What Is… Self-Verification Theory

 I did my first big international trip (aside from a high school exchange trip to Japan) when I was 22, and that was when the travel bug firmly took root.
 From then on, each year I would take all my vacation time together in one block and do an international trip, other than the years… Continue reading This Was Me: My Travelling 20s & 30s

 I've written about this before in more general terms (What Does the Self Consist of?), but in this post I'll try to get a little more specific.
 When dig down deep to the core, what is it that makes you, you?
-I think a major part of the foundation of who we are is the sum of our life experiences.
-No one else has had the exact same combination… Continue reading What Is It That Makes You, You?
+I think a major part of the foundation of who we are is the sum of our entire life experiences.
+No one else has had… Continue reading A Question of Identity: What Makes You, You?

 Failure isn't fun.
 There's just no two ways about that.
 But what does that failure mean?
 I think that, particularly when mental illness is involved, it's easy to leap from "I failed at [X]" to "I'm a failure."
 But taking a step back, they're not really the same thing.
 Fear of failure Fear of failure… Continue reading Are You a Failure at a Task, or as a Person?